Lismore property market overview: September 2025

 Goonellabah

 Directly east of Lismore, Goonellabah has grown substantially in recent years.
-The satellite town’s population has swelled to over 13,000 people and is an important link in the local region.
-For example, it is home to the council offices of the Lismore City LGA and sits on both sides of the Bruxner Highway.
+The satellite town’s population has grown to more than 13,000, and it’s an important link in the local region.
+It’s home to the council offices of the Lismore City LGA and sits on the Bruxner Highway.

-Goonellabah is also situated away from the high-risk flooding areas.
-This makes it one of the most sought-after regions in the Lismore property market.
-The average house price in the town is $679,000 – a significant increase on nearby Lismore.
-Units are also hard to get hold of too with a 2-bedroom unit looking to set you back $450,000.
+Goonellabah is also built away from the high-risk flooding areas which makes it one of the most sought-after regions in the Lismore property market.
+The average house price in the town is $700,000 – a significant increase on nearby Lismore.
+Units are also hard to get hold of too with a 2-bedroom unit looking to set you back $435,000.
 All this and its diversified mix equates to why it is one of the more premium areas of the Lismore property market.

 Population: 13,862